KollinRT/PythonTextBasedGame/README.md

 │   │                    a basic map with a few different zones.)
 │   └── intermediate_map.py (Not constructed yet but will be a map │                             with additional zones.)
+├── algs
+│   ├── __init__.py (A file used to call algs as a module.)
+│   │
+│   ├── graphAlgs.py (The module which contains the graph
+│   │                    algorithms)
+│   ├── searchAlgs.py (The module which contains the graph
+│   │                    algorithms
+│   └── sortAlgs.py (Not constructed yet but will be a map │                             with additional zones.)
+├── items
+│   ├── __init__.py (A file used to call algs as a module.)
+│   │
+│   └── items.py (Used as a catch for introducing a new items class.)
 │
-├── main.py (Consists of the logic that strings together the program) │
+├── main.py (Consists of the logic that strings together the program.)
-├── graphAlgs.py (The module which contains the graph algorithms │                 which will be
+│
 │
 └── customErrors.py (A module which contains custom errors for
                      error handling for certain game-specific issues.)
 ```

 <br>